AdobeDocs/experience-platform.en/help/destinations/catalog/social/linkedin.md

 >[!TIP]
 >
 >The integration between Adobe Experience Platform and [!DNL LinkedIn Matched Audiences] supports historical audience backfills.
-All historical segment qualifications get sent to [!DNL LinkedIn] when you activate the segments to the destination.
+All historical audience qualifications get sent to [!DNL LinkedIn] when you activate the audiences to the destination.